mesosphere/marathon/docs/docs/native-docker.md

 ---
-title: Running Docker Containers on Marathon
+title: Running Containers on Marathon
 ---

+Marathon supports Docker and Appc container images by either one of two runtimes; Docker Engine and Universal Container Runtime.

 # Running Docker Containers on Marathon

+Marathon enables users to run Docker container images with two different runtimes:

+  1. [Docker containerizer](# Docker Containerizer) using the native Docker Engine as runtime.
+  2. Mesos containerizer using the Universal Container Runtime.

+# Docker Containerizer

-You can run Docker containers on Marathon either by configuring your application to run the Docker containerizer or by configuring the Mesos containerizer to provision the Docker container.
+The Docker containerizer relies on the external Docker engine runtime to provision the containers.

-# Configure Your Application to Use the Docker Containerizer

 ## Configuration